0xMiden/miden-client/README.md

 - `integration`: only used to run integration tests and separate them from unit tests.

-## Docs

-The documentation in the `docs/external` folder is built using Docusaurus and is automatically absorbed into the main [miden-docs](https://github.com/0xMiden/miden-docs) repository for the main documentation website.
-Changes to the `next` branch trigger an automated deployment workflow.
-The docs folder requires npm packages to be installed before building.

-The documentation inside of the `docs/typedoc` folder is auto generated using `typedoc` and is not integrated into the main Miden docs.

 ## Contributing

 Interested in contributing?
 Check [CONTRIBUTING.md](./CONTRIBUTING.md).